 Three UMN Morris Students Are Fulbright Finalists

-- Grady, an English/German/Medieval Studies triple major, will spend a year in Germany.
+- Grady, an English/German/Medieval Studies triple alumna, will spend a year in Germany.

-- Carlson, a Spanish/Latin American Area Studies major, will spend a year in Mexico.
+- Carlson, a Spanish/Latin American Area Studies alumna, will spend a year in Mexico.

 - Their successes speak to the power and value of a Morris education on the global stage.

 Brittany Grady '17, Autumn Carlson '18, and Alexa Barta ’18 have earned Fulbright U.S. Student Program awards.
 Their successes speak to the power and value of a Morris education on the global stage.